Understanding National Hunt Racing

 Grand National

-The most famous and biggest betting race in the UK.
+The most famous and biggest betting race in the UK is a handicap.

 The biggest race prestige wise for Chasers is the Cheltenham Gold Cup, which is run over slightly further than 3 miles 2 furlongs at Cheltenham Racecourse in March during the 4 day Cheltenham Festival.